 API Communications were contracted to provide a full sound and visual system to meet all needs of the church.
 From full frequency audio support for either a simple morning service, or full performance by musicians/singers.
 As well as ensuring that the solution was not out of place in a church of this age.

-The sound and visual systems were designed by APi Communications to meet the needs of the customer.
+The sound and visual systems were designed by APi Sound & Visual to meet the needs of the customer.
 We chose a 28 channel Allen+Heath mixing desk to control the audio sources as this is a reliable well laid out product, and a Behringer Digital graphic equaliser to provide a natural sounding flat frequency response, and a calculated delay for the rear group of the 12 loudspeakers fitted within the church.

 A pair of 15” active subwoofers complemented the acoustics of our column speakers, resulting in full range reproduction, delivering excellent speech intelligibility and rich musical reproduction.
 The whole result is most pleasing acoustically, with many complimentary remarks so far received.